-- a) number of business relationships and occasional transactions subject to simplified due diligence in accordance with Art.
-10 of the Act, including information concerning the nature of the minor risks; - b) number of business relationships and occasional transactions subject to enhanced due diligence in accordance with Art.
-11 of the Act, including information concerning the nature of the heightened risks; and - c) the total volume of inward payments according to country of origin and outgoing payments according to recipient country.
+a) number of business relationships and occasional transactions subject to simplified due diligence in accordance with Art.
+10 of the Act, including information concerning the nature of the minor risks;

-6a) For persons subject to due diligence referred to in Art.
-3 (1) r), s) and t) of the Act the following data and information is to be taken into account, as well as the factors referred to in (1):

-- a) the nature and structure of the TT services; - b) TT systems and computerised systems referred to in Art.
+- b) number of business relationships and occasional transactions subject to enhanced due diligence in accordance with Art.
+11 of the Act, including information concerning the nature of the heightened risks; and - c) the total volume of inward payments according to country of origin and outgoing payments according to recipient country. - 6a) For persons subject to due diligence referred to in Art.
+3 (1) r), s) and t) of the Act the following data and information is to be taken into account, as well as the factors referred to in (1): - a) the nature and structure of the TT services; - b) TT systems and computerised systems referred to in Art.
 21 used per year; - c) virtual currencies and/or tokens used; - d) for business relationships referred to in Art.
 2 (1) c) of the Act: the number and respective volume of transactions per year taking into account the domicile or registered office of the contracting party and the beneficial owners; - e) for occasional transactions referred to in Art.
-2 (1) c) of the Act: the number and respective volume of occasional transactions per year, taking into account the domicile or registered office of the contracting party and the beneficial owners; - f) the number of TT keys stored and total volume of the assets, in respect of which on the basis of the TT key stored a right of disposal exists for the TT key stored, per year, taking into account the domicile or registered office of the contracting party and the beneficial owners; and - g) the number of TT tokens stored, including the relevant total value, per year, taking into account the domicile or registered office of the contracting party and the beneficial owners.
+2 (1) c) of the Act: the number and respective volume of occasional transactions per year, taking into account the domicile or registered office of the contracting party and the beneficial owners; - f) the number of TT keys stored and total volume of the assets, in respect of which on the basis of the TT key stored a right of disposal exists for the TT key stored, per year, taking into account the domicile or registered office of the contracting party and the beneficial owners; and - g) the number of TT tokens stored, including the relevant total value, per year, taking into account the domicile or registered office of the contracting party and the beneficial owners. - 7) For persons subject to due diligence as referred to in Art.
+3 (3) of the Act the number of business relationships (balance, new and terminated) as referred to in Art.
+2 (1) c) of the Act and the number of occasional transactions as referred to in Art.
+2 (1) d) and Art.
+5 (2) b), e) and g) of the Act are to be taken into account.

 Art.
-37 (6a) inserted by LGB1.
+37 (6a) inserted by LGBl.
 2019 no. 350.